SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 They're commonly used for exploratory analysis because you can try out short blocks of code before combining everything into a (reproducible) workflow.

-You can run your own interactive environments independently from RenkuLab, but on RenkuLab, you get the bonus capabilities:
+You can run JupyterLab or RStudio within a project independently from RenkuLab, but RenkuLab offers the following advantages:

-* a configurable amount of resources (memory, CPU, and sometimes GPU) is available on launch
+* environments hosted in the cloud with a configurable amount of resources (memory, CPU, and sometimes GPU)

-* you can save your work from within the environment back to RenkuLab
+* autosaving of work back to RenkuLab, so you can recover in the event of a crash

-* it's a shareable, reproducible, :ref:`customizable<customizing>` container defined by the ``Dockerfile``
+* environments are defined using Docker, so they can be shared and reproducibly re-created

-* you have all the functionality provided by the renku-python_ command-line interface (CLI)
+* the functionality provided by the renku-python_ command-line interface (CLI) is automatically available

 What's in my Interactive Environment?